Laura is a technical writer. She enjoys playing the piano, traveling, fine art, and making jewelry.

 Finishing Up in a Snap

-Get Magnetic Clasps From the Jeweler
+Get Magnetic Clasps or Safety Chains

-Yet another trick for putting on a bracelet (or necklace) without help is to have a professional jeweler put a magnetic clasp and safety chain on your bracelet for you.
+Yet another trick for putting on a bracelet (or necklace) without help is to have a jeweler put a magnetic clasp or safety chain on your bracelet for you.
 Magnetic clasps are very strong but tiny magnets that make wonderful closures for jewelry.
 Bracelets with magnetic closures really should also include a safety chain to ensure that if, for example, your bracelet gets caught on something and the magnets let go, there is still a safety chain to keep the bracelet from falling off.

 Did you Try these Ideas and Find One that Worked?